• Return to the Home Page.

 Confidentiality is defined as the maintenance of privacy between one's therapist and a client about the fact that they are consulting with the therapist, as well as the details of the consultation.
 Assignment to therapy with one of Dr. Berger's associates indicates that the client consents to the fact that the assigned therapist may need to discuss any and all of their clinical information with Dr. Berger.

-Dr. Berger and his associates form the Meguro Counseling Center.
-This is an associated network of therapists who work independently but share clinical support functions that include educational meetings, professional literature, mutual consultation on specific clients’issues, and other related activities in the service of providing the best care possible.
-The therapists at the Center will also cover for inquiries, emergencies, and correspondence for each other if one is away, and will confidentially share client lists, phone numbers, and clinical information in this regards.
-In the service of good clinical practice, Dr. Berger may have an associate therapist from the Meguro Counseling Center follow-up with the client in cases of therapy termination by the client.
+Dr. Berger and his associates form the Meguro Counseling Center and all clients are seen in affiliation with this center.
+The Meguro Counseling Center is an associated network of therapists who work independently but share clinical support functions that include educational meetings, professional literature, mutual consultation on specific clients’issues, and other related activities in the service of providing the best care possible.
+The therapists at the Center will also cover for inquiries, emergencies, and correspondence for each other, and will confidentially share client lists, phone numbers, and clinical information in this regards.
+In the service of good clinical practice, Dr. Berger may have an associate therapist from the Meguro Counseling Center follow-up with client inquiries and cases of therapy termination by the client.

 Confidentiality is strictly maintained with the following caveats: